dienigma/psd_interview_dashboard/README.md

 ### `yarn start`

-To run the bult app on port 8080.<br />
+To run the built app on port 8080.<br />
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 The page will reload if you make edits.<br />